Costello-K/helios_backend/README.md

 Project description:

 This project is an API application.
-Users can create companies, manage their employees, and create assessment tests for their employees.
-In addition, the system provides a function to notify employees about new tests.
+Users can create companies, manage their employees, and create assessment quizzes for their employees.
+In addition, the system provides a function to notify employees about new quizzes.
 The project is built using the Django REST Framework (DRF) for the API.

 Development Tools: